allardvanhelbergen/vanhelbergen-com-v3/README.md

 - `yarn build`

 Run the production build to check there are no errors.
+You can check a deploy preview for your branch on (Netlify)[http://netlify.com].

-Then, when committing to master, (Netlify)[http://netlify.com] deploys automatically.
+Once the branch gets merged to master, Netlify deploys automatically.